 - Other direct costs including travel.

-- Indirect costs: Overhead costs.
-Higher education institutions and research institutes may charge a surcharge for indirect costs according to the applicable full-cost pricing method.
+- Indirect costs (overhead).
+Higher education institutions and research institutes may charge a markup for indirect costs according to the applicable full-cost pricing method.
 Other project participants may charge a markup for indirect costs of up to 30 percent of their eligible staff expenses.

 Grant amount and project duration

 The total budget for the call is approximately SEK 40 million.
 In this call, you can apply for funding of between SEK 500,000 and SEK 4 million.
-Co-funding from applying projects must be at least 50 percent of the total project budget.
+The requirement for co-funding from projects seeking funding is at least 50% of the total project budget.

 Applications with a different requested amount or a project duration that does not fall within the above range will be rejected.